tadz-io/iceye-takehome/README.md

 The gauge measurements (i.e. `gauge_measurements` in the diagram) are currently read from the data file on disk using an implementation of a Kedro `AbstractDataset` (see `GeoPackageDataSet` under `/src/flood_alert/datasets/datasets.py`).
 The implementation can be changed to instead query an API for gauge data.
 However, the flow diagram would remain unchanged.

+## GenAI utilization

+I mainly use LLMs (GPT-4o or Claude) as replacement for API documentation look ups and resolving errors.

 [![Powered by Kedro](https://img.shields.io/badge/powered_by-kedro-ffc900?logo=kedro)](https://kedro.org)